SqueezeLLM: Dense-and-Sparse Quantization: Methodology

 \subsection{Sensitivity-Based Non-uniform Quantization}

-In Fig.~\ref{fig:nonuniform} (Top), we plot an exemplary weight distribution of parameters in LLaMA-7B.
-The distribution clearly demonstrates a non-uniform pattern, where the majority of weight values are centered around zero, while there are a few outliers.
-Therefore, the main task for quantization is to find an optimal way to allocate distinct quantized values (e.g., 8 for 3 bits) in a way that preserves model performance and capabilities.
-As we discussed before, a widely used approach including the recent LLM quantization works~\cite{frantar2022gptq, dettmers2023spqr,lin2023awq} is uniform quantization where the weight range is evenly divided into bins, and each bin is represented by a single integer number.

-There are two main issues with this approach for LLM quantization.
-First, uniformly distributing quantized values is sub-optimal because the weight distribution in neural networks is typically non-uniform, as also illustrated in Fig.~\ref{fig:nonuniform}.
-Second, while the main advantage of uniform quantization is fast and efficient reduced precision computation, this does not lead to end-to-end latency improvement in memory-bound LLM inference.
-Given the aforementioned limitations, we have chosen non-uniform quantization~\cite{zhang2018lq,wu2016quantized,choi2016towards,gong2014compressing,jung2019learning}, which allows for a more flexible allocation of the representative values without any constraints.
+As in Fig.~\ref{fig:nonuniform} (Top), weight distributions in LLMs demonstrate non-uniform patterns.
+The main task for quantization is to find an optimal way to allocate distinct quantized values (e.g., 8 for 3 bits) in a way that preserves model performance.
+A widely used approach in LLM quantization works is uniform quantization, where the weight range is evenly divided into bins.
+This has two main issues.
+First, uniformly distributing quantized values is sub-optimal as weight distributions are typically non-uniform.
+Second, while the main advantage of uniform quantization is efficient integer computation, this does not lead to end-to-end latency improvement in memory-bound LLM inference.
+Therefore, we have chosen non-uniform quantization, which allows for a more flexible allocation of the representative values.

-It is straightforward that searching for an optimal non-uniform quantization configuration translates into solving a k-means problem.
-Given a weight distribution, the goal is to determine $k$ centroids that best represent the values (e.g., with $k$=8 for 3-bit quantization).
-This optimization problem for non-uniform quantization can be formulated as follows:
+Finding an optimal non-uniform quantization configuration translates into solving a k-means problem.
+Given a weight distribution, the goal is to determine $k$ centroids that best represent the values (e.g., $k$=8 for 3-bit).
+This optimization problem for non-uniform quantization can be formulated as

-where $W$ denotes the weights and $W_Q$ is the corresponding quantized weight values (i.e., $[Q(w)$ for $w \in W]$), represented by $k$ distinct values $\{q_1, \cdots, q_k\}$.
-As one can see, the optimal solution $Q(w)^*$ can be obtained by applying the 1-dimensional k-means clustering algorithm, which will cluster the parameters into $k$ clusters and assign the centroid of each cluster as $q_j$'s.
-While this approach already outperforms uniform quantization, we propose an improved method by incorporating a \textit{sensitivity-based} k-means clustering.
+where $W$ denotes the weights and $W_Q$ is the corresponding quantized weights (i.e., $[Q(w)$ for $w \in W]$), represented by $k$ distinct values $\{q_1, \cdots, q_k\}$.
+Here, the optimal solution $Q(w)^*$ can be obtained by 1-dimensional k-means clustering, which clusters the parameters into $k$ clusters and assign the centroid of each cluster as $q_j$'s.
+While this already outperforms uniform quantization, we propose an improved \textit{sensitivity-based} clustering algorithm.